mcampi111/EMD-Stochastic-Embedding-for-PD-Speech/README.md

 ```diff
 + 2) Data
 ```
-This folder contains the data used in the experiments on the paper, the code used to extract the required features, i.e. IMFs and IFs, the notebooks used for the data preparation, including segmentation, pre-processing and cleaning.
+This folder contains the data used in the experiments of the paper, the code used to extract the required features, i.e. IMFs and IFs, the notebooks used for the data preparation, including segmentation, pre-processing and cleaning.
 It is organized as follows:
 1. **IMFs_IFs_extraction**.
 This folder  provides the R code required to extract the IMFs basis functions and the IFs, alias the Instantaneous Frequencies of the extracted IMFs (see the paper for more here).
 2. **ReadText**.
 The speech signals used in the experiments are provided in this folder.
 Note that these are taken from https://zenodo.org/record/2867216#.Ytq343ZBzD4.
 These are speech recordings of healthy and sick individuals carried at King's College University by a mobile device.
 Two classes of sentences are provided: 1)the patients read a given text, and 2)the patients have a spontaneous dialogue with the interlocutor.
 In the paper, the first class only was considered for the analysis.
 3. **Data_Anlysis.ipynb**.
 This notebook is to show an analisys of the provided data and the segments.